ankurk91/laravel-otp/README.md

 If you discover any security issues, please email `pro.ankurk1[at]gmail[dot]com` instead of using the issue tracker.

+This packages does not follow the HOTP or TOTP specification.

 ## License

 The [MIT](https://opensource.org/licenses/MIT) License.